tlukanie/ft_irc/README.md

 <ol>
   <li>Update client to test prefix, server validation of messages</li>
   <li>Create a second client.
 One will be automated another will take messages manually like telnet</li>
-  <li>Add User class - User verified by password and with user details and nick maybe a child class of User</li>
   <li>Read through the modern irc specification (especially commands)</li>
   <li>Proper password command check</li>
   <li>Process more commands make them work in all scenarios</li>
   <li>Fix/check memory leaks and free everything that needs freeing</li>
-  <li>Check if the server can run on other IP than localhost</li>
   <li>WHO</li>
   <li>PONG</li>
   <li>server pinging users?</li>